mchav/dataframe/test_coverage.md

   - Updates free indices on exclude

 * groupBy
-  - Groups by a column if at exist and other columns are vectors of vectors
+  - Groups by a column if at exist and other columns are vectors of vectors DONE
-  - Groups by a number of columns if they exist and other columns are vectors of vectors
+  - Groups by a number of columns if they exist and other columns are vectors of vectors DONE
   - If any column doesn't exist throw an error.

 * reduceBy